tasseomancy/tasseomancy.github.io/_posts/2018-02-07-peer-to-peer-route-planning.md

 Using some of Protelis’s special operators and syntax (purple), a small number of functions (blue) can be defined and applied to variables (green).
 “Alice” and “Bob” can be directed toward each other (red dots) through the peer-to-peer calculations performed on participating devices (blue dots).

-The function distanceTo computes the minimum distance from any device to the nearest "source device" (a device where source is true).
+The function <style="color:blue">distanceTo</style> computes the minimum distance from any device to the nearest "source device" (a device where source is true).
 The field d is initially Infinity everywhere, but is set to 0 on sources and set to the minimum across neighbors of the sum of d and the estimated distance to the current device.

 <pre>
 <code style="color:purple">def</code><code style="color:blue"> distanceTo</code><code>(</code><code style="color:green">source</code><code>) {</code>